• Skip to primary navigation

 How are Xeon processors different?

-Xeon processors have a lot of benefits that separates it from other processors.
-The L3 cache will speed up the applications and it will support Error Checking and Correction or ECC RAM.
 This will detect the errors beforehand, thereby eliminating the chances of the computers crashing.
 With more cores, hyper threading ability and multiple CPU options, the Xeon processors are much more durable than the other processors.

 Why is Xeon so expensive?

 Intel Xeon processors are more formidable, durable and high on performance.
 It is designed with better mesh topology for scaling and greater performance computing.
-With 1.5 TB of RAM, 37.5 MB cache, and Error Correction Code memory features, this is bound to be expensive.

 Servers can scale it up to eight sockets, have additional die space, use higher bandwidth, and experience low average latency.
 All these features increase the cost of manufacturing a Xeon processor.